koenrane/KR-new-site/content/import/conservative-agency-with-multiple-stakeholders.md

 Concretely, imagine the principals are playing a game of their own.

 ![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/b54a0b7ddc089960a2a5ae1035ddf99beb74a154ddbe2f55.png)![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/5d52ab1d3ba4d05d08be7de2f50b3ef0779c812f2cc23d87.png)![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/4b77c2d3940413257bd7ee175cdc0804555877a1a7f553aa.png)![](https://39669.cdn.cke-cs.com/rQvD3VnunXZu34m86e5f/images/b02a85f9bec27245725211e667061d61fc401fb75fee59bd.png)
-<br/>Figure: MP-AUP is my first stab at solving this problem without modelling the joint game.
+<br/>Figure: MP-AUP is my first stab at solving this problem without modeling the joint game.
 In this agent production game, MP-AUP gets the agent to stay put until it is corrected (i.e. the agent is given a new reward function, after which it computes a new policy).

 We can motivate the MP-AUP objective with an analogous situation.
 Imagine the agent starts off with uncertainty about what objective it should optimize, and the agent reduces its uncertainty over time.
 This is modelled using the 'assistance game' framework, of which [Cooperative Inverse Reinforcement Learning](https://papers.nips.cc/paper/6420-cooperative-inverse-reinforcement-learning) is one example.
 (The assistance game paper has yet to be publicly released, but I think it's quite good!)